-To focus on the small-scale variations in paleoaccumulations, we plot detrended paleoaccumulations (see Sect.2.5) for the region on top of SPWD and CPWD values (see Sect.2.6), as shown on Fig. 6.
-We only show this relationship for the first layer, spanning the past 10 kyrs, as older layers are not as extensive.
-Looking at the spatial distribution of these detrended paleoaccumulations in relation to SPWD, we observe that areas with high accumulation are co-located with areas of markedly reduced SPWD values with respect to the surrounding values (~0.5-1.2 x 10-3 of absolute SPWD decrease, see Fig. S3).
+To focus on the small-scale variations in paleoaccumulations, we plot detrended paleoaccumulations (Sect.2.5) for the region on top of SPWD and CPWD values (Sect.2.6), as shown on Fig.6.
+As a reminder, these accumulation maps therefore display values of detrended paleoaccumulation once the large-scale precipitation gradient obtained from ECMWF ERA40 has been removed.
+Looking

+- at the spatial distribution of these detrended paleoaccumulations in relation to SPWD, we observe that areas with high accumulation are co-located with areas of markedly reduced SPWD values with respect to the surrounding values (~0.5-1.2 x 10^{-3} of absolute SPWD decrease).
+This is displayed in Fig. S3.
 But more striking is the clear relationship between the magnitude of the curvature (and polarity) and the magnitude of the residual paleoaccumulation (Fig.6).
-The areas of high accumulation in Fig.3 are outlined in black.
-They correspond to areas of high positive detrended paleoaccumulation, > 1.2 mm-we yr-1, and are well correlated with areas of strongly positive curvature values ( $> 2 \times 10^{-7} \,\mathrm{m}^{-1}$ ).
-This is evident in the LDCM area.
+Areas of high positive de- - trended paleoaccumulation, > 1.2 mm-we yr-1, are well correlated with areas of strongly positive curvature values (> 2 x 10^{-7} m-1).
+This is evident in the LDCm area for the high accumulation areas highlighted on Fig.3.
 Areas of high negative detrended accumulation, < -1.6 mm-we yr-1, are also well correlated with areas of strongly negative curvature.
 This is best seen east of the CR.
-The correlation holds particularly well for the youngest layer (0 - 10 ka) over the entire region.
-We plot detrended paleoaccumulation for layers older than 10 ka, and observe that this relationship holds over the LDCM, with a slightly increasingly offset with increased ages (see S4).
+Note that the correlation holds particularly well for the youngest layer (0 10 ka); the residual paleoac- - 290 cumulation values east of the CR are high directly where the surface curvature is strongly positive, low where the surface curvature is strongly negative (blue on blue, red on red on Fig.6).
+However, for layer 10 38 ka and older, this relationship is slightly offset, best visible east of the CR area.